Koha-Community/kohadocs/source/cron_jobs.rst

 .. _in-processing/book-cart-label:

-In Processing/Book Cart
+In processing/book cart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Script path: misc/cronjobs/cart\_to\_shelf.pl

-Does: Updates all items with a location of CART to the item's permanent
+Does: updates all items with a location of CART to the item's permanent
 location.

 Required by: :ref:`NewItemsDefaultLocation`,